 Since the chicken is boneless and skinless, it’s easier to serve and clean up than the bone-in version.

 You can use your favorite vegetables in it, but our favorites are either green beans, or peas and carrots, or chopped broccoli.
 You’ll have a complete meal in one dish with this gluten-free casserole.
 If you want to make it dairy-free, you can use the oil instead of butter or margarine, and also use a dairy-free milk, or mushroom or vegetable stock instead.

-Categories: American, Casein-free, Casserole, Chicken & Poultry, Dairy-free, Egg-free, Frugal, Gluten-Free Recipes, Lactose-Free, Nut-free, Sauces and Seasonings, Wheat-free Tags: chicken mushroom rice bake, gluten-free casserole, gluten-free chicken recipes, gluten-free diet, gluten-free mushroom sauce, gluten-free recipe, gluten-free recipes, gluten-free split pea soup, mushroom rice bake, Wheat-free
+Categories: American, Casein-free, Casserole, Chicken & Poultry, Dairy-free, Egg-free, Frugal, Gluten-Free, Lactose-Free, Nut-free, Sauces and Seasonings, Wheat-free Tags: chicken mushroom rice bake, gluten-free casserole, gluten-free chicken recipes, gluten-free diet, gluten-free mushroom sauce, gluten-free recipe, gluten-free recipes, gluten-free split pea soup, mushroom rice bake, Wheat-free